-During the financial year Maharishi School Trust Ltd generated a cash balance of £187,830.
+During the financial year Maharishi School Trust Ltd generated a cash balance of £217,559, and the governing body has approved the principle of placing various sums in deposit accounts to maximise income from its balances.
 The objective of the academy is to ensure that sufficient funds are available at short or no notice to meet foreseeable requirements, while earning an acceptable rate of return without undue risk.